home

 The Monster Park features "the monster" (locally as "the golem"), three red slides from a monster statue's mouth to the sand below.
 Have your cameras ready.

-With lots of greenery and shade, Liberty Bell Park makes a great place for a stroll, picnic and playing.
-The park is equipped with a whole lot of sporting facilities such as ping-pong tables, basketball courts and bicycle routes.
+With lots of greenery and shade, Liberty Bell Park makes a great place for a stroll, picnic, and play.
+The park is equipped with a whole lot of sporting facilities such as ping-pong tables, basketball courts, and bicycle routes.
 You may also want to time a visit to the park with a trip to the Train Theater, which, as mentioned above, stages puppet shows and other performances for children of all ages.

 Nearby Independence Park in the center of town is another great option for families with kids looking for a picnic spot or place to kick a football around.
 Its new playground looks like something out of science fiction with its off-the-beaten-track formations of equipment, all made out of aluminum.